 Soy protein isolate is a dry powder food ingredient that has been separated or isolated from the other components of the soybean, making it 90 to 95 percent protein and nearly carbohydrate and fat-free.

-You can know that soy is an ingredient in your food if you see one of the following terms on the nutrition label: mono-diglyceride, soya, soja, yuba, TSF (textured soy flour), TSP (textured soy protein), TVP (textured vegetable protein) or MSG (monosodium glutamate).
+You should know that soy is an ingredient in your food if you see one of the following terms on the nutrition label: mono-diglyceride, soya, soja, yuba, TSF (textured soy flour), TSP (textured soy protein), TVP (textured vegetable protein), or MSG (monosodium glutamate).

 The 2 Different Types

-There are two main ways that soy protein is manufactured and sold: soy protein concentrate and protein isolate.
+There are two main ways that soy protein isolate is manufactured and sold:

-Because of the ethanol extraction, soy protein concentrate has a low level of isoflavine, (plant-derived estrogen) usually around 4% of the initial amount within the bean.
+Because of the ethanol extraction, it has a low level of isoflavones (plant-derived estrogen), usually around 4% of the initial amount within the bean.

-This makes soy protein concentrate a smart protein supplement for men that are worried about the side effects of consuming estrogen enhancers.
+This makes it a smart soy protein supplement for men that are worried about the side effects of consuming estrogen enhancers.

 The isoflavone levels remain higher (35-45%) than in soy protein concentrate because the step of ethanol extraction is skipped.
-Men that are concerned about estfrogen should avoid taking large amount of soy protein isolate.
+Men that are concerned about estrogen should avoid taking large amounts of soy protein isolate.

 Is Soy Protein Bad for You?

-Because the structure of isoflavones is similar to estrogen, they can decrease you body's natural levels of estrogen, and mess with the menstrual cycle enough to reduce fertility in females.
+- Estrogen levels can get messed up - Isoflavones from soy can activate your body's estrogen receptors and make your body act as if estrogen is present.
+Because the structure of isoflavones is similar to estrogen, they can decrease your body's natural levels of estrogen, and mess with the menstrual cycle enough to reduce fertility in females.

 While that might not seem like much, small differences in your cholesterol level can have a big impact on your overall health.

-Simply choosing to consume organic soy-based products reduces your risk of being exposed to estrogen-damaging herbicides.
+Simply choosing to consume organic soy protein powder reduces your risk of being exposed to estrogen-damaging herbicides.